adrian-javid/maze_engine/README.md

-# Maze Solver
+# Maze Engine
-It is a program that solves mazes.
+It is a program that generates and solves mazes.

 It generates a maze based on a seed, then displays a window displaying a specified search algorithm solving the maze in real time.